 Braces have come a long way since they were first introduced as a way of straightening misaligned teeth.
 From giant bulky headgear and a mouthful of painful wires, today's braces are light, comfortable and nearly invisible.
 As a result of both the advancements in orthodontic technology and a great emphasis on cosmetic dentistry, braces are becoming more and more popular among adults.
-If you or a family member is interested in clear braces, call Dentalville Panorama City to setup a consultation with our orthodontist!
+If you or a family member is interested in clear braces, call Dentalville Panorama City in Los Angeles to setup a consultation with our orthodontist!

 Today's braces are made of a wide variety of materials, including ceramics, which are nearly invisible when applied.
 Braces are also bonded differently, which is both easier on tooth enamel and further lowers the profile of the braces themselves.
 Over the years, the manufacturers of orthodontic devices have experimented with a wide variety of materials from which to make braces, including plastic and ceramic.